 What is a freelance writer without creativity skills?
 I mean, writing is literally “creating” words, therefore, being a creative person and good idea generator will help you be proficient in your career.

-If you’re not creative, you’ll struggle to get motivated in this kind of role.
+If you’re not creative, you’ll probably struggle to get motivated in this kind of role.

 You may even fail before you’ve had the chance to get started – but don’t sweat it.
 Like with any job, freelance writing isn’t going to be for everyone.